cobblesteve01/whos-next/.github/README.md

 - No malware (totally)

 ## Update Schedule
-whenever i fucking feel like it :3
+whenever i freaking feel like it :3

 ## Developers
 ### cobblesteve01